ncernek/biobank-search-ui/README.md

 # biobank-search-ui
-UI for bloodbank search tool at HUP
+UI for biobank search tool at HUP

 Premise:

 This project is a collaboration between Nico Cernek and a team at the Hospital of the University of Pennsylvania.
-The goal is to create the UI for a bloodbank search tool.
+The goal is to create the UI for a biobank search tool.
 The target audience is medical researchers, whom we assume are non-technical as relates to software and databases.They require a very simple interface that represents data visually.

 Stage 0: